 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, lb : 0

-Butterbur sprouts are available primarily during early spring.
+Butterbur sprouts are available in the winter through early spring.

 Butterbur sprouts, botanically classified as Petasites japonicus, are young flower buds of a leafy, herbaceous perennial that belongs to the Asteraceae family.
 In Japan, the sprouts are also known as Fukinoto, and the pale green clusters emerge at the end of winter, often appearing through blankets of snow.
 Butterbur sprouts are a symbol of the coming spring in Japan.
 The sprouts are one of the first greens to surface in the forests and are known as a sansei vegetable, which translates from Japanese to mean “mountain vegetable.”
 Sansai vegetables are traditionally harvested by hand and are highly regarded as specialty ingredients.
 Butterbur sprouts are favored for their bitter taste, which is believed to have detoxifying effects, and the buds are prepared simply in dishes to showcase their pungent flavor, leading many locals to claim the buds as the “fresh taste of spring.”

 Butterbur sprouts are an excellent source of fiber, which can help regulate the digestive tract, and provide beta-carotene, vitamins B1, B2, B3, and C, calcium, and potassium.
 The buds also contain fukinolic acid and chlorogenic acid, which are believed to promote anti-allergy and anti-inflammatory benefits.